 The researchers found that those with low back pain tend to overestimate the amount of force the Indentor applied yet they are more sensitive to pressure changes than those with no back pain.
-They mentiond that their findings counters a previous study that finds “poor tactile acuity in people with [low back pain].
+They mentioned that their findings counters a previous study by Dr. Lorimer Moseley that finds “poor tactile acuity in people with [low back pain].
 (3)

 The Sound of Stiffness and Its Effects